Brightcove Native Player for iOS Reference

 • presentingViewController The UIViewController subclass to use for presenting other view controllers (like the closed caption selection view controller).

 • automaticControlTypeSelection Whether or not you want the BCOVPUIPlayerView to pick a BCOVPUIBasicControlView type automatically based on the media type.
-When this value is set to YES the BCOVPUIBasicControlView property passed into the BCOVPUIPlayerView initializer will be ignored.
+When this value is set to true the BCOVPUIBasicControlView property passed into the BCOVPUIPlayerView initializer will be ignored.

 • Video + Audio Streams